Rishig066/Hospital-Management/README.md

 # Hospital-Management
-this is all about hospital management
+This project will help in hospital management.